-- 1. Remove the cover (see outline dimensions beginning on page 8). - Move the output shaft to the desired position (the Handwheel may be used to make fine adjustments to the position of the output shaft). - 3.
+- 1. Remove the cover (see outline dimensions beginning on page 8 for identification). - Move the output shaft to the desired position (the Handwheel may be used to make fine adjustments to the position of the output shaft). - 3.
 Turn the Handswitch to the STOP position.

 - 4. Disconnect power from the actuator and switch terminals. - 5.
-Connect a continuity meter across the appropriate terminals as depicted in the diagram on page 18. - Rotate the appropriate cam using a 3/32" (2,38 mm) hex wrench in one of the cam adjustment slots (see drawing on this page for location of slots) until the meter shows continuity (the switch clicks audibly when the switch contact closes). - 7.
+Connect a continuity meter across the appropriate terminals as depicted in the diagram on page 18. - 6.
+Rotate the appropriate cam using a 3/32" hex wrench (or similarly sized tool) in one of the cam adjustment slots (see drawing on this page for location of slots) until the meter shows continuity (the switch clicks audibly when the switch contact closes). - 7.
 Disconnect the meter and reconnect power. - 8.
 Move the actuator's output shaft in the desired direction so that the cam lobe moves away from the switch lever.
 If not correct, return to step 2 and reset the cam to the proper orientation. - 9.
 Replace cover and tighten cover bolts to appropriate torque (see fastener guides beginning on page 9).